ersel/cy-student-roster/november2020/Berke-B.md

 - Name: Berke Batman
 - Likes: guitar, music, cooking, sports
 - Dislikes: insects
-- Favourite Quote: just to do it
+- Favourite Quote: The true beauty of music is that it connects people.
+It carries a message, and we, the musicians, are the messengers.
 - GitHub Profile URL: https://github.com/berkebatman